 You can probably be more generous than you might think.
-Even if you didn’t impose restrictions in the scenario above, some of the customers would already redeem the vouchers in February to May.
-And some would go unredeemed altogether.
+Even if you didn’t impose restrictions in the scenario above, some of the customers will redeem the vouchers between February and May.
+And some will go unredeemed altogether.

 The principle here is: You don’t want to scare people away with too many restrictions.
 And this looks different for every company.

 Pro Tip: Check Your State and Federal Laws.
 Before you dive head-first into gift vouchers, you’ll want to take a look at your state laws.
-Expiration restrictions vary from state to state, but in general we’ve found that if your gift voucher has an expiration date, you still need to allow people to use the purchase price towards an experience.
+Expiration restrictions vary from state to state, but in general we’ve found that if your gift voucher has an expiration date, you still need to allow people to use the purchase price towards an experience following the expiration date.
 For example: If you offer 30% off a $100 gift voucher that expires on Jan 1 of 2023, the $70 paid for the gift voucher may need to always be redeemable towards a tour.